nutanix/ntnx-api-cmdlet-help/md/en-US/Get-StorageContainer.md

 PS C:\> Get-StorageContainer
 ```

-Displays a list of available storage container for the connected Prism Central.
+Displays a list of available storage containers for the connected Prism Central.

 ## PARAMETERS